7RU7H/Archive/Development/Languages/C/Useful-C.md

 // The array is "syntactic sugar" for the memory address
 // char * contains the address of the first byte of a string in memory
-// The size of an array is its actual size, where the pointers is system dependent 32-bit and 64bit char someText[] = "Subscribe to Dave's Garage on Youtube, he bought Pinball on Windows amongst alot other things!"; // \x00 terminates a string! char * pSomeText = someText; int aPinballLoses[] = { 1, 2, 3, 4, 5};
+// The size of an array is its actual size, where the pointers is system dependent 32-bit and 64bit char someText[] = "Subscribe to Dave's Garage on Youtube, he brought Pinball to Windows amongst alot other things!"; // \x00 terminates a string! char * pSomeText = someText; int aPinballLoses[] = { 1, 2, 3, 4, 5};
 int * pPinballLoses = aPinballLoses;